ceshine/ceshine-hugo/content/post/20220314-van/index.md

 ### VAN initialization

-Finally, let's circle back the the initialization of the VAN module.
+Finally, let's circle back to the initialization of the VAN module.
 The only thing that might be a bit confusing is the `dpr` list.
 The idea is to increase the `DropPath` probability as we progress into later stages.
-We don't want to skip eariler stages because they process local information (e.g., edges) that are more essential than the global information processed in later stages.
+We don't want to skip earlier stages because they process local information (e.g., edges) that are more essential than the global information processed in later stages.

 ```python
 lass VAN(nn.Module):